google/open-location-code/docs/specification.md

 ## Decoding

 The coordinates obtained when decoding are the south-west corner.
-(The north-west corner and center coordinates can be obtained by adding the precison values.)
+(The north-east corner and center coordinates can be obtained by adding the precison values.)

-This implies that the north-west coordinates are not included in the area of the code, with the exception of codes whose northern latitude is 90 degrees.
+This implies that the north-east coordinates are not included in the area of the code, with the exception of codes whose northern latitude is 90 degrees.

 ## Short Codes